-The 722 can function as an A/D converter and can be used as the master word clock source.
-Slaved devices will derive their word clock timing from either their digital audio inputs, S/PDIF or AES/EBU, or through their word clock input connection.
-As a word clock master the 722 generates word clock whether or not audio is sent.
+The 744T can function as an A/D converter and can be used as the master word clock source.
+Slaved digital devices derive their word clock timing from either their digital audio inputs, S/PDIF or AES/EBU, or through their word clock input connection.
+As a word clock master the 744T generates word clock whether or not audio is sent.
+If devices use separate word clock sources unpredictable behavior will result.